-Dr. Mary Ann Shea, founding director of both the Faculty Teaching Excellence Program (serving the CU Boulder campus) and the President’s Teaching Scholars Program (a CU system initiative) uses her skills in leadership, professional development of faculty, and current teaching to meet the ever-changing needs of faculty and post-doctoral professionals throughout the arc of their careers of disciplinary scholarship.
+Dr. Mary Ann Shea, founding director of both the Faculty Teaching Excellence Program (serving the CU Boulder campus) and the President’s Teaching Scholars Program (a CU system initiative) uses her skills in leadership, academic development of faculty, and current teaching to meet the ever-changing needs of faculty and post-doctoral professionals throughout the arc of their careers of disciplinary scholarship.
 Dr. Shea supports faculty reflection on and inquiry into the bridging of teaching and research on pedagogy and learning.
 With a minimal staff of one program assistant and two student assistants, Dr. Shea builds relationships and campus partnerships to support multiple dimensions of faculty development.
 (For more information see the FTEP Program Review and Report for Internal and External Readers: Sections VI and VII.)

 The New Assistant Professor Program (NAPP) is one example of the many programs that Dr. Shea has initiated that addresses both career trajectories and contemporary challenges of faculty.
 NAPP was developed in 2013 with the assistance and collaboration of deans across three different colleges to support new faculty as they transition to their tenure-track positions at CU Boulder.
 Similarly, the Assessment Institute reflects the recent shift in higher education away from pedagogy alone to embrace engaged student learning, and encourages faculty to assess student learning in order to re-design and facilitate course transformation.
 (See FTEP Report: Section V for a complete list of FTEP’s program offerings and menu of services.)